 Each year we look to celebrate up to seven extraordinary New Zealanders who have created positive impact from all areas of New Zealand society – this includes six BLAKE Leader Awards and one BLAKE Medallist.

-Nominations for the 2023 BLAKE Leader Awards will open in mid-April 2023
+Nominations for the 2023 BLAKE Leader Awards closed on 23 May 2023.

 - BLAKE Award (4)

 - BLAKE Award – Kaitiaki o te Taiao / Environment (1)